-The school district is a member of the Mississippi School Boards Association Workers' Compensation Trust (MSBAWCT).
+The Yazoo County School District is a member of the Mississippi School Boards Association Workers' Compensation Trust (MSBAWCT).
 The trust is a risk-sharing pool; such a pool is frequently referred to as a self-insurance pool.
-The trust consists of approximately 58 school districts and covers risks of loss arising from injuries to the members' employees.
+The trust consists of approximately 57 School Districts and covers risks of loss arising from injuries to the members' employees.
 The Mississippi Workers' Compensation Commission requires that an indemnity agreement be executed by each member in a workers' compensation self-insurance pool for the purpose of jointly and severally binding the pool and each of the employers comprising the group to meet the workers' compensation obligations of each member.
 Each member of MSBAWCT contributes quarterly to a fund held in trust by Wells Fargo in Portland, Oregon.
 The funds in the trust account are used to pay any claim up to \$750,000.
 For a claim exceeding \$750,000, MSBAWCT has insurance which will pay the excess to the statutory amount required by the Mississippi Workers' Compensation Commission Act.
-If total claims during a year were to deplete the trust account, then the member school districts would be required to pay for the deficiencies.
+If total claims during a year were to deplete the trust account, then the member School Districts would be required to pay for the deficiencies.
 The district has not had an additional assessment for excess losses incurred by the pool.

-Note 11- Qualified School Construction Bonds
+Note 11 - Qualified School Construction Bonds

 Section 1521 of the American Recovery and Reinvestment Act (ARRA) of 2009 provides for a source of capital at no or at nominal interest rates for costs incurred by certain public schools in connection with the construction, rehabilitation or repair of a public school facility or for the acquisition of land where a school will be built.
 Investors receive Federal income tax credits at prescribed tax credit rates in lieu of interest, which essentially allows state and local governments to borrow without incurring interest costs.
-While Qualified School Construction Bonds (QSCBs) are intended to be interest free to a borrower, the ARRA legislation allows a lender to charge supplemental interest, and such supplemental interest is the responsibility of the school district.
+While Qualified School Construction Bonds (QSCBs) are intended to be interest free to a borrower, the ARRA legislation allows a lender to charge supplemental interest, and such supplemental interest is the responsibility of the Yazoo County School District.

-When the stated interest rate on the QSCB results in interest payments that exceed the supplemental interest payments discussed in the preceding paragraph, the school district may apply for a direct cash subsidy payment from the U.S. Treasury which is intended to reduce the stated interest rate to a nominal percentage.
+When the stated interest rate on the QSCB results in interest payments that exceed the supplemental interest payments discussed in the preceding paragraph, the Yazoo County School District may apply for a direct cash subsidy payment from the U.S. Treasury which is intended to reduce the stated interest rate to a nominal percentage.
 These subsidy payments do not include the amount of any supplemental interest paid on a QSCB.

 The school district makes equal annual payments into a sinking fund which is used to pay off the bonds at termination.
 The current maturity limit of tax credit bonds is 17 years, per the U. S. Treasury Department.
 Under this program, ten percent of the proceeds must be subject to a binding commitment to be spent within six months of issuance and 100% must be spent within three years.
 Up to two percent of bond proceeds can be used to pay costs of issuance.
-The amount on deposit in the sinking fund at June 30, 2019 was \$111,101.
-In addition, at June 30, 2019, the QSCB debt service fund had \$120 in cash that will be used for future sinking funds deposits.
-The amount accumulated in the sinking fund at the end of the seventeen-year period will be sufficient to retire the debt.
+The amount on deposit at June 30, 2021 was \$141,814.
+The amount accumulated in the sinking fund at the end of the seventeen-year period is expected to be sufficient to retire the debt.
 The following schedule reports the annual deposits to be made to the sinking fund by the school district.

+Year Ending

-Year Ending June 30 Amount
+June 30 Amount

-2020 \$ 16,000

-2021 16,000

-2022 16,000
+2022 \$ 16,000

 2023 15,000

 2024 15,000

-2025 15,755
+2025 15,775

-Total \$ 93,755
+Total \$ 61,775